mathisve/observer/README.md

 # observerBot

 ## Set-up
-- Paste discord token and AWS Secrets in `Dockerfile`.
-- (OPTIONAL) Change the role and channel ID's in `consts.go`
+All variables are set using K8s secrets/env vars

 - `docker build . -t observerbot`
-- `docker tag observerbot mathisco/observerbot:latest`
+- `docker tag observerbot mathisve/observerbot:latest`
-- `docker push mathisco/observerbot:latest`
+- `docker push mathisve/observerbot:latest`

 I am not liable or responsible for any damages incurred when using observerBot.
 Use on your own accord.